 Its going to take a few practice shots to get it looking just as you want but once you do you will be good to go and can start to get really creative.
 I loved our ‘Evolution of Man’ idea – but I’m sure with a bit of pre-planning you can come up with something better!

 After an hour or so you will likely be chilled to the bone, the euphoric tingle of looking to the heavens will slightly have worn off and you can head back to your salt hotel.
 If you are doing the tour the same direction as us, tomorrow is a big day and you can finally see these glorious salt flats in full light – hopefully with sunrise from Isle de la Cactus.
-There is nothing quite like it!
+There is nothing quite like it…and probably why Salar de Uyuni was used as one of the Star Wars: The Last Jedi filming locations!